lattenero/ln_power/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This source code is private.
+All rights reserved.
+Access to the code is permitted, but all intellectual property rights remain exclusively with the author.

 ## Code of Conduct